The Prophet (s.a.w) said, “Give food to the hungry, pay a visit to the sick and set free the one in captivity”Sahih Bukhari

 - Provide emergency financial assistance to families in need.
 We help those in need with rent, gas/food/groceries vouchers, bus passes, and payments for car repair, utilities, and medical expenses.
-Many recipients are single mothers.
+Many recipients are single mothers and the homeless.
 Click here for more information

-- Operate a food shelf once a month at different locations
+- Operate 2 food shelves once a month at different locations

-- Conduct special food distribution programs during the month of Ramadhan
+- Conduct special food distribution programs during the month of Ramadan

 Visiting the Sick and Elderly